-Spatial Option /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on Option 3: Focus development along the Option 4: New/expanded rural Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects employment development on the A1 corridor, resulting in a disproportionate greenfield land-take.
+Spatia l Option /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on Option 3: Focus development along the Option 4: New/expanded rural Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects Because this option integrates elements of all of the other options there are some aspects that will lead to specific impacts.
+One such example will be from allocating a significant proportion of distribution and warehousing-based employment development on the A1 corridor, resulting in a disproportionate greenfield land-take.
 Delivery of a large scale urban extension will have amplified effects on the part of Worksop and/or Retford in which it is located and any urban extensions around Worksop could fall within or in close proximity to the indicative Sherwood Forest ppSPA.
 Development taking the form of large scale urban extensions may present opportunities for habitat creation along with well- designed and integrated green infrastructure features.
 The prospect of developing a new settlement (be it on greenfield or brownfield land) that is not associated with an existing village, raises the possibility of specific impacts on biodiversity at locations which currently do not include any development at all.
 Distributing growth to a wider range of villages than is currently supported in the existing Core Strategy will have potential impacts on species and habitats across a wider area.
 Increasing scope for development in rural Bassetlaw has potential to increase habitat fragmentation through removal of hedgerows and tree belts that form existing field boundaries.
 In contrast, distributing growth to a wider range of settlements provides more opportunity to avoid development at the most sensitive sites.
 This option may see come additional development pressures around at land around Scrooby Top Quarry SSSI.
 The inclusion of a wide range of settlements to accommodate growth may also lead to development pressures on a greater number of LGSs.
 Mitigation: As per Option 1 Application of a criteria-based policy for determining suitability of prospective development sites in rural villages.
 Require strategic sites to deliver specific green infrastructure enhancements.
+Assumptions: As per Option 1